keithlegg/confusion_36d/README.md

 # confusion 36d

+7 years of hobby programming - in a stack of libraries.

+This is my attempt to make an open source CNC controller using a bunch of graphics code I wrote for fun.

-A combination of older tools I built.
+Contains a combination of older tools I built:

 This tool for 3D spatial motion control